 Lake Corpus Christi is formed by Wesley Seale Dam near Mathis and impounds the Nueces River.
-It is defined by the 94' Mean Sea Level (MSL) elevation.
+It is defined by the 94' MSL elevation.
 The lake covers portions of Live Oak, Jim Wells, and San Patricio Counties.
 The segment extends upstream to a point 100 m (110 yards) upstream of US 59 in Live Oak County.
-When the lake is near capacity, the river levels are influenced by the lake level as far north as Airport Rd north of George West.
+When the lake is near capacity, the river levels are influenced by the lake level as far north as Airport Road north of George West.

-The segment is divided into six AUs; mid-lake near the dam $(AU_01)$ , the area approximately 4 miles SE of FM 3162 and FM 534 intersection near the western shore $(AU_02)$ , the western arm of the lake near the Lagarto Creek Inlet $(AU_03)$ , the upper portion of the lake on the opposite shore from Hideaway Hill $(AU_04)$ , the upper arm of the lake at the FM 534 crossing $(AU_05)$ , and the remainder of the segment $(AU_06)$ .
+The segment is divided into six AUs; mid-lake near the dam (AU_01) , the area approximately 4 miles SE of FM 3162 and FM 534 intersection near the western shore (AU_02) , the western arm of the lake near the Lagarto Creek Inlet (AU_03) , the upper portion of the lake on the opposite shore from Hideaway Hill (AU_04) , the upper arm of the lake at FM 534 crossing (AU_05) , and the remainder of the segment (AU_06) .